- Download and install

 You can read more about the importance of testing and ways to estimate the render cost and time in our FAQ.

-Or learn more about the scene setup for each 3D program in our video tutorial series on our YouTube Channel.
+Or learn more about the scene setup for each 3D program in our video tutorial series on our YouTube Channel or our Software Guides page.

 4. Manage your projects